dream-well/Tg-Contract/USAGE.md

 # Run Script
 1. Run `npx hardhat run scripts/test.js --network hardhat` to run script on hardhat (ethereum fork).
+(
-(You can run `npx hardhat run scripts/deploy.js --network goerli` to run on goerli testnet.
-But it consumes much gas fees)
+  You can run `npx hardhat run scripts/deploy.js --network goerli` to run on goerli testnet.
+  But it consumes much gas fees.
+  And first and second account derived from Mnemonic Key should have Goerli ETH.
+)

 # License